MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/monitor-a-folder-within-a-runbook.md

 ---
-title: Monitor a Folder within a Runbook ms.custom: na ms.prod: system-center-threshold ms.reviewer: na
+title: Monitor a folder within a runbook
+description: This article describes how you can use a sample to create a simple monitor runbook that monitors a folder for new text files. ms.custom: na ms.prod: system-center-threshold ms.reviewer: na